Are You Grieving?

 How do you greet the morrow

-With its smile a twisted frown that you portray?
+With its smile a woeful frown you wear all day?

 Does your barren breast now mourn you

-Did you ever think that it would end this way?
+Did you ever dream it all would end this way?

 © Loubert S Suddaby.
 All Rights Reserved.